Atlamillias/DearPyPixl/README.md

 <br>

 #### Methods & Properties
-The members available to an inteface can vary based on the type of item it supports.
-This means that some interfaces can have a fairly large API.
-However, all of them do share a collection of core methods and properties.
+The members available to interface can vary based on the type of item they support.
+This means that some interfaces can have a fairly large However, all of them do share a collection of core methods and properties.
 While member names are not 1-to-1, they are named similarly to that of the used Dear PyGui hook.
 While not exhaustive, the table below outlines many of them;

 | Bound Interface Method   | Dear PyGui Function                     |
 | :----------------------: | :-------------------------------------: |